gastonmorixe/AI-Notes/AI Unleashed: A Simplified Journey from Basic Math to Advanced AI - Book by Gaston Morixe.md

 So, are you ready to dive in and explore the incredible world of AI?
 Let's get started!

 Remember: AI isn't magic.
 It's just math, and with this book, you'll be able to unlock its secrets.
 So buckle up, and let's embark on this exciting journey together!

+## Chapter 3: Venturing into Calculus

+### Limits and Continuity

+Imagine you're on a road trip, and you're trying to reach a destination that's constantly moving away from you.
+Just as you're about to reach it, it moves a little further away.
+Frustrating, right?
+But what if I told you that despite this, you could still technically "reach" your destination?
+Well, welcome to the concept of limits!

+In simple terms, a limit in calculus is the value that a function approaches as the input (or variable) approaches a certain value.
+It's like saying, "As I get closer and closer to this point, where does my function end up?"

+On the other hand, continuity is the idea that you can draw the graph of a function without lifting your pen from the paper.
+It's a smooth, unbroken journey, much like a scenic road trip without any bumps or detours.

+### Differentiation and Integration

+Now, let's move on to some more exciting parts of our mathematical journey - differentiation and integration, the two fundamental operations in calculus.

+Think of differentiation as the speedometer of your car - it tells you how fast your function is changing at any given point.
+If your function was a rollercoaster, the derivative would tell you the steepness of your ride at different points.
+It's like the ultimate thrill-seeker's guide to the function rollercoaster!

+Integration, on the other hand, is like the odometer of your car.
+It's all about accumulation.
+If you wanted to know how much distance you've covered on your function road trip, integration would be your go-to tool.
+It's like having a handy travel diary that keeps track of all your mathematical adventures!

+Real-life Applications of Calculus in AI

+You might be wondering, "This road trip is fun and all, but what does it have to do with AI?"
+As it turns out, calculus is like the fuel that powers the AI car.

+For instance, when an AI is learning from data, it often needs to adjust its parameters to get better at its task.
+This process, called optimization, is like navigating a landscape to find the lowest point.
+Here, calculus helps us determine the direction to move in, and how big of a step to take - it's like our GPS in the landscape of AI.

+Another application is in neural networks, the building blocks of many AI systems.
+When a neural network is trained, it uses a process called backpropagation, which relies on - you guessed it - calculus!

+So, as you can see, calculus is more than just an abstract concept; it's a key part of the magic behind AI.
+As we delve deeper into AI in the later chapters, you'll see even more of how these calculus concepts come into play.
+But for now, buckle up and enjoy the ride as we continue on our mathematical road trip!

 ## Copyright